Thalmus Rasulala: Personal life and death

-Rasulala married Shirlyn Mozingo on November 6, 1984.
+Crowder changed his name in the early 1970s to Thalmus Rasulala after his conversion to Islam.
+He married Shirlyn Mozingo on November 6, 1984.
 He died on October 9, 1991, from a heart attack in Albuquerque, New Mexico.
 He was survived by his wife Shirlyn, and their four children.
 He was previously married to Martha Roberts, whom he wed in 1960, they had three children together; they divorced in 1977.
 His final film role was as General Afir in the comedy film Mom and Dad Save the World.
 He died shortly after completing his scenes, and the film, released a year after his death, is dedicated to his memory.
 Rasulala's death was two days before that of actor Redd Foxx, who died of a heart attack and with whom he guest-starred on Sanford & Son.
-In the episode, he solicited funds for heart attack prevention and awareness.
+In the episode, Foxx solicited funds for heart attack prevention and awareness.

 However, Judgement, also known as Hitz, can also be considered Rasulala's last film in his career as it was also released posthumously but made during his lifetime.